UWPCE-PythonCert/IntroToPython-2014/_sources/session05.txt

 Naming Guidelines
 -----------------

-Only use single-letter names for things with limited scope: indexes and teh like:
+Only use single-letter names for things with limited scope: indexes and the like:

 .. code-block:: python